cs-ed/edtech-plan-GomezTech/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=9305785&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

-Provide a brief description of the purpose of your educational technology Plan
+The Purpose of my Educational Tech Plan is to create a foundation of a tech plan to support teachers as

 ## Context

 ### Course

-The course name that will be teaching will be called Intro to Computer Science.
+The course name that will be teaching will be called Introduction to Computer Science.
+The Course will be impleented

 ### Situation